Markhenn/RB120/Lesson 2 RB120/rps_bonus.md

 Computer chooses move -> Random value from robot name value array

 ## Extra Features
-- let player decide the wins needed to win the game
+DONE let player decide the wins needed to win the game
         - method
         loop asking about a number from 1 to 10 validate that number as number and in range